 1.)
 Create a Script that retrieves a Business Object that has CI_PER_ADDR_OVRD as a child table and references it in its schema.

-To view full details, sign in with your My Oracle Support account
+To view full details, sign in with your My Oracle Support account.

 Don't have a My Oracle Support account?
-Click to get started
+Click to get started!